dimitriaatos/prepared/main.typ

   _Linear arithmetic synthesis_ @russ_l_1987 is a sound synthesis technique where recorded attacks of acoustic instruments are placed on the onset of synthesized tones.
   While this does not defer technically from sound collage, the perceptual importance of the attack transients @thayer_effect_1974 makes the resulting sound resemble a hybrid between the two rather than a simple succession.

-	== Flexible timbral changes with differential DSP and artificial intelligence
+  == Timbre transfer using neural networks

   Using artificial intelligence techniques to abstract timbral effects and qualities of sounds has been attempted in recent years.
   In @roche_make_2021 a variational autoencoder (a specific kind of neural network) is used alter the timbre of sound in a number of perceptual dimensions such as _metallic_, _warm_, _breathy_ etc.
+  This approach uses perceptually labeled sounds for learning and is thus extensible to new perceptual dimensions.

-	Differential digital signal processing (DDSP) has also been utilized in combination with neural networks to treat timbre in an abstracted way.
-(TODO: https://jordieshier.com/projects/nime2024/)
+  Differential digital signal processing (DDSP) is a technique used in combination with neural networks to map timbral changes on a source sound to analogous timbral changes on a target sound.
-	DDSP is an approach to handle timbre as a delta between two signals, in @shier_real-time_2024 DDSP is combined with algorithms that compute two quantifiable features of timbre, noisiness and brightness.
+  This has be done for inherent timbral envelopes of the instrument @engel_ddsp_2020 and also for timbal playing techniques @shier_real-time_2024.
+  The downside of DDSP is that it works only with quantifiable timbral features like brightness and noisiness.

   == String model decomposition
   An important step in achieving the abstraction of the touching finger effect is decomposition of the string's physical model, isolating parts like the plucking and pickup position.